arssivka/antares-hw/README.md

 # Antares HW

-This repo contains set of C functions for manipulate with Antares hardware.
+This repo contains set of C functions for manipulate Antares hardware.
 Antares is a anthropomorphic robot developed at [SPIIRAS](http://www.spiiras.nw.ru/).
-Robot hardware use [Dynamixel v1](http://support.robotis.com/en/product/actuator/dynamixel/dxl_communication.htm) protocol for communicating with sensors and actuators.
-This function fimplify constructing of packets for Dynamixel protocol and provide wrapper for communicating with OS and devices.
+Robot hardware used [Dynamixel v1](http://support.robotis.com/en/product/actuator/dynamixel/dxl_communication.htm) protocol for communicating with sensors and actuators.
+This function simplify constructing of packets for Dynamixel protocol and provide wrapper for communicating with OS and devices.

 ## Sources tree structure